 While Landlords may run a smooth operation, issues still occur.
 These range from Tenants failing to pay rent to allowing unauthorized guests.
 Our office is dedicated to protecting the rights of Landlords.
 In light of our experience, we have created the Top 5 Legal Tips for Broward Landlords.

-1. Respond Immediately when Receiving a Notice to Cure
+1. Legal Tip: Respond Immediately when Receiving a Notice to Cure

 Unfortunately for Landlords, some Tenants create problems.
 While they may not have been created by them, upon receiving a 7 Day Notice to Cure, they should contact the Tenant.
 Failing to make the necessary repairs allows the Tenant to withhold rent or terminate the lease.
 In addition, if they withhold rent and the Landlord tries to evict them, they can end up in trouble.
 The Court may decide to dismiss the Eviction.
 As a result, the Landlord will have to pay the Tenant’s Attorney Fees.

-2. If the Tenant fails to pay, serve them a 3 Day Notice Immediately
+2. Legal Tip: If the Tenant fails to pay, serve them a 3-Day Notice Immediately

 The Landlord/Tenant relationship is a business.
 If the Tenant fails to pay rent, the Landlord loses rental income.
 Regardless how they use the rental income, the Eviction process should begin immediately.
 Unfortunately, many tell the Landlord to “wait another week” or ” I already sent the money to you.”
 If a Landlord serves them with a 3 day notice, they can deduct the late fees from the Security Deposit.

-3. Comply with the Rules Governing Security Deposits
+3. Legal Tip: Comply with the Rules in Regards to Security Deposits

 83.49 outlines procedures for handling Deposits.
 After the Tenant vacates the property at the end of the lease, the Landlord has 15 days to return the deposit in full.
 If there are fees that need to be deducted, they must send the Tenant a claim on the deposit.
 If they do not have the forwarding address to send the claim, it must be sent to the last known address.
 Our office cannot stress the importance of complying with this statute.
 Failure to comply can result in paying an exorbitant amount of attorney’s fees if the Tenant has an Attorney.